 - Member Communities will have ways to share perspective and subject-matter expertise:

-- Did you miss the opportunity to attend your Member Community's session during the 2021 Virtual Annual Assembly?
-You can view the session now within your community on PhyzForum!
+- Did you miss the opportunity to attend your Member Community's session during the 2022 Annual Assembly?
+Coming soon you will be able to view the session on PhyzForum.
+Stay tuned!